School of Earth, Society, and Environment

 This course satisfies the General Education Criteria for:

 Group expedition to study environment and sustainability issues at a field site.
 Includes in-class meetings, student-led presentation, and field trip; expeditions run during spring break, winter break, in mid-May or in intercession; dates depend on location.
 Field Trip and field trip fee required.
 Additional fees may apply.
 See Class Schedule.
-May be repeated in separate terms if topics vary.
-Prerequisite: For ESE majors and Sustainability Living Learning Community students.
-Non majors can apply to the waitlist.
+May be repeated up to 12 hours in separate terms if topics vary.

 Introduces the physical (energy, mineral, and soil) resources of the Earth, the environmental consequences of producing and using resources, the controls on resource supplies, and the alternatives to traditional supplies.
 Focuses on the geological origin and context of resources, the means of exploration and production, the history of production, and sustainability issues related to consumption and depletion.
 Provides an understanding of why resources can be scarce and expensive, why many are not renewable, and why their use impacts the Earth System.
 May include field trips.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both ESE 445 and GEOL 380.
 Prerequisite: Junior standing or higher.

 Students will develop capacities to communicate with a broad audience about sustainability and the environment.
 Storytelling and clear exposition across multiple platforms will be emphasized, including blogs, audio podcasts and short videos, among others.
 In addition, students in the course will have the opportunity to partner with campus units and other local organizations to create materials that will be useful for real-world outreach and education efforts as well as credit in the course.
 Same as ENGL 467.
 3 undergraduate hours.
 No graduate credit.